ajimeneo/dataproc-bigdata/sections/02-PuttingAllTogether.md

 ![Process Group](/images/10_nifi.png)

-### Create the flow using processors

-- **InvokeHTTP** (It ingests from a URL)

 All the processors we're going to create will exist within this group processor.
 Double click it.
 Then, every processor we may add will fall into this group.

+### Create the flow using processors

+- **InvokeHTTP** (Ingesting data into the pipeline from a URL)

 Drag and drop a processor into the canvas.